phalcon/documentation/docs/routing.md

     return $router;
 };
 ```
 In the above example, we utilize the [Phalcon\Mvc\Router\Annotations][mvc-router-annotations] component to set up our routes.
 We pass `false` to remove the default behavior.
-After that we are instructing the component to read the annotations from the `InvoicesController` if the URI matches `/admin/invoices`.
+After that, we are instructing the component to read the annotations from the `InvoicesController` if the URI matches `/admin/invoices`.

 The `InvoicesController` will need to have the following implementation: